haraldmaida/lamcal/README.md

   term unchanged and returns the result as a new term.
 * Strategies for α-conversion and β-reduction are defined as traits to easily implement custom strategies and use it with the functionality of this library.
+* Inspection system to inspect every single intermediate state of a term during evaluation and reduction and to stop processing depending on arbitrary conditions.
 * No recursion in any of the functions dealing with the recursive data structure of `Term` to avoid stack overflow errors when applied on huge terms.
 Instead all functions follow the trampolining pattern.